Athens, Greece

 Technicalities & Practicalities

-Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40° C) dominates in the region.
+Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40° C) dominates the region.
 Rainy and chillier days in this season are not uncommon.

 What to bring?